dreitier/conditional-regex-search-and-replace-action/README.md

 ```

 ### Updating multiple values at the same time
-When you need to apply multiple regexes at the same time, you can chain those with:
+When you need to apply multiple regexes at the same time, you can chain those regexes with:

 ```yaml
 with: